michacassola/wp-redis/README.md

             'database' => 0, // Optionally use a specific numeric Redis database.
 Default is 0.
         );

-3. If your Redis server is listening through a sockt file instead, set its path on `host` parameter and change the port to `null`:
+3. If your Redis server is listening through a socket file instead, set its path on `host` parameter and change the port to `null`:

         $redis_server = array(
             'host'     => '/path/of/redis/socket-file.sock',